stoerr/AIGenPipeline/README.md

     aigenpipeline -o PreviousOutput.java -p prompts/promptGenertaion.txt specs/openapi.yaml --explain "Why did you not use annotations?"

 Configuration files:
   These contain options like on the command line.
-The environment variable `APGENPIPELINE_CONFIG` can contain options.
+The environment variable `AIGENPIPELINE_CONFIG` can contain options.
   If -cn is not given, the tool scans for files named .aigenpipeline upwards from the output file directory.
   The order these configurations are processed is: environment variable, .aigenpipeline files from top to bottom, command line arguments.
 Thus the later override the earlier one, as these get more specific to the current call.